Ted Hughes OM OBE was an English poet, playwright, translator, and children’s writer. Poet Laureate.

 Sylvia Plath soon separated from Ted Hughes and left Court Green.
 She found a new flat in London and lived there along with her two children.

-Tragically, Sylvia ended her own life on 11 February 1963.
+Tragically, Sylvia ended her own life on 11 February 1963, and was laid to rest at Heptonstall Church, West Yorkshire.

 Hughes moved his partner Assia Wevill into Court Green, North Tawton, where she helped with the care of Ted and Sylvia’s two children.